History of Ivory Coast

-Prehistory and early history
+Prehistory

 Little is known about the original inhabitants of Côte d'Ivoire.
+Shell middens along the lagoons have been dated to as far back as 1500 BC.
 The first recorded history is in the chronicles of North African Muslims who conducted a caravan trade across the Sahara in salt, slaves, gold, and other items from early Roman times.
 The southern terminals of the trans-Saharan trade routes were located on the edge of the desert, and from there, supplemental trade extended as far south as the edge of the rainforest.
 The more important terminals—Djenné, Gao, and Timbuctu—grew into major commercial centers around which the great Sudanic empires developed.
 These empires dominated neighboring states by controlling the trade routes with powerful military forces.

-The Sudanic empires also became centers of Islamic learning.
-Islam was introduced into western Sudan by Arab traders from North Africa and spread rapidly after the conversion of many important rulers.
-By the 11th century, the rulers of the Sudan empires had embraced Islam that spread south into the northern areas of contemporary Ivory Coast.
+Mande Expansion

-Ghana was the earliest of the Sudan empires; it flourished in present-day eastern Mauritania from the fourth to the 13th century.
-At the peak of its power in the 11th century, its realms extended from the Atlantic Ocean to Timbuctu.
-After the decline of Ghana Empire, the Mali Empire grew into a powerful Muslim state, reaching its peak in the early 14th century.
-The territory of the Mali Empire in Ivory Coast was limited to the northwest corner around Odienné.
+By the 11th century, the rulers of the Ghana Empire had embraced Islam, and it had spread south into the northern areas of contemporary Ivory Coast.
+After the decline of Ghana Empire, the Mali Empire grew into a powerful Muslim state, reaching its peak in the early 14th century, but with territory in Ivory Coast limited to the northwest corner around Odienné.

-The Songhai Empire flourished there between the 14th and 16th centuries.
-Songhai was weakened by internal discord, leading to factional warfare.
-This discord spurred the migrations of peoples southward toward the forest belt.

 The dense rainforest in the south created barriers to large-scale political organizations like those in the north.
 In the south, people lived in villages or village clusters whose contacts with the outside world came through long-distance traders.
-These villagers subsisted on agriculture and hunting.
+These were primarily the Wangara, Mande Muslims from the north.
+They founded the important Islamic centers of Kong and Bouna, as well of Begho, Bole (Boualé), Bondoukou and others on the forest fringe, becoming the ancestors of the Dyula people.

 Kingdoms and Empires

+Gyaman

-Five important states flourished in Ivory Coast in the pre-European era.
-The Bono kingdom of Gyaman was established in the 17th century by the Abron, an Akan group that fled the developing Ashanti Empire in Ghana.
+The kingdom of Gyaman was established around 1690 by Gyamanhene Tan Date.
+His people, the Abron, were fleeing the developing Ashanti Empire.
+Nevertheless, they fell under Asante domination in 1740.
 From their settlement south of Bondoukou, the Abron gradually extended their dominance of the Juula, recent emigrants from the market city of Begho.
 Bondoukou developed into a major center of commerce and Islam.
 The kingdom's Quranic scholars attracted students from all parts of West Africa.